-(1) Check of workers' health conditions, etc.
+(1) Check of workers' health condition, etc.

-The operation leaders check each worker's health conditions by using a check list, etc. and before starting operations, records the information for such items as sleep habits, meal habits, alcohol consumed the previous day, fever and diarrhea conditions, as well as takes appropriate measures after checking whether there is any change in break hours, and the health conditions after finishing the assigned works.
-They also should give instructions about daily healthcare to workers, and in the cases when significant symptoms are seen in some workers during the morning meetings, changes the workplace or the assigned works for said workers.
-Furthermore, since a lack of communication may occur due to wearing the full-face mask, they should also make workers well-aware of the need to report their health condition when it is poor.
+The operation leaders check each worker's health condition by using a check list, etc. and before starting operations, records the information for such items as sleep habits, meal habits, alcohol consumed the previous day, and fever and diarrhea conditions, and takes appropriate measures after checking whether there is any change in break hours, and the health conditions after finishing the assigned work.
+They also should give instructions about daily health care to workers, and in cases when significant symptoms are seen in some workers during the morning meetings, change the workplace or the assigned work for said workers.
+Furthermore, since a lack of communication may occur due to wearing a full-face mask, they should also ensure that workers are well aware of the need to report their health condition when it is poor.

-(2) Actions based on the results of the medical examination etc.
+(2) Actions based on the results of the medical examination, etc.

 - a.
-The regular medical examination etc. and follow-up actions based on the examination should be ensured.
-In addition, careful attention should be given to the existence of diseases with a possibility of affecting the onset of heatstroke, such as diabetes, hypertension, cardiac disease, and renal disease, and take appropriate measures, such as restricting working hours. - b.
-When the signs for excessive exposure to heat that require work to be stopped are identified through the patrol by supervisors/superintendents, reported by workers themselves, or found from monitoring results of heart beat rate (bpm) at the time of a break, etc., the workers should be provided healthcare, such as restricting working hours.
-It should be noted that the signs for the exposure to heat that require work be stopped should include the heart beat rate continuing for several minutes at the value of 180 minus the worker's age or higher for workers with normal cardiac function, the heart beat rate for 1 minute after a strenuous task reaching a peak of 120 or higher, and the appearance of symptoms such as a rapid and intense feeling of fatigue, nausea, giddiness, or loss of consciousness.
+The regular medical examination, etc. and follow-up actions based on the examination should be ensured.
+In addition, careful attention should be given to the existence of diseases with a possibility of affecting the onset of heatstroke, such as diabetes, hypertension, cardiac disease, and renal disease, and appropriate measures should be taken, such as restricting working hours. - b.
+When the signs of excessive exposure to heat that require work to be stopped are identified through the patrol by supervisors/superintendents, reported by workers themselves, or found from heart rate (bpm) monitoring results at the time of a break, etc., the workers should be provided health care, such as restricting working hours.
+It should be noted that the signs of exposure to heat that require work be stopped should include the heart rate continuing for several minutes at a value of 180 minus the worker's age or higher for workers with normal cardiac function, the heart rate for 1 minute after the physical work load reaches a peak of 120 or higher, and the appearance of symptoms such as a rapid and intense feeling of fatigue, nausea, giddiness, or loss of consciousness.